plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 * `InputAdapterDefinition` for ordinary input types other than checkbox, radio, and file, with adapter keys in `input:type` format;
 * `CheckboxAdapterDefinition` for checkbox inputs with `adapterKey="input:checkbox"`;
-* `RadioAdapterDefinition` for radio groups with `adapterKey="input:radio"`;
+* `InputRadioGroupAdapterDefinition` for native input radio groups with `adapterKey="input:radio-group"`;
 * `TextAreaAdapterDefinition` for textarea elements with `adapterKey="textarea"`;
 * `SelectAdapterDefinition` for select elements with `adapterKey="select"`;
 * `FileInputAdapterDefinition` for file inputs with `adapterKey="input:file"`.

 Each class supplies its matching rules, directly creates its adapters, and attaches its widget-specific events.
-Composite definitions also override installation-anchor resolution when needed.
 The concrete definitions inherit diagnostic logging and the standard ValueHost submission helpers.

-`ParsedTextEditorAdapterDefinitionBase` is an abstract extension point for applications that parse editor text outside Jivs.
+`ParsedTextEditorAdapterDefinition` is an abstract extension point for applications that parse editor text outside Jivs.
 It is not one of the built-in native HTML definitions.

 A registered definition instance is shared by every element that selects it.
 It remains immutable after registration and does not retain element-specific, ValueHost-specific, or installation-specific state.